robintheilade/nuclearwinter4monogame/README.md

 NuclearWinter used to contain the VectorLevel library for rendering 2D levels based on SVG files edited with [Inkscape](http://inksape.org/), but it has been removed for now as it is currently unmaintained.
 You can still find it in older revisions.
 It might be ressurected as a separate repository at some point in the future.

+NuclearWinter is distributed under the MIT license (see LICENSE.txt).
 Feel free to use it in your own projects!
 Contributions are welcome too.

 Development
 -----------